 The herbal remedy lemon balm (Melissa officinalis), which is often taken for stress, anxiety, or insomnia, acts as a natural sedative and leads to a decrease in processing speed.
 (54)

-Ironically, there’s evidence that modafinil, a favorite “smart drug” among students and biohackers, actually slows down brain processing speed.
+Ironically, there’s evidence that modafinil, a favorite “smart drug” among students and biohackers, increases accuracy at the expense of processing speed.
 (55)

 Sugar, in excessive amounts, slows down communication between brain cells.
 (56)